 BTUs is an acronym for British Thermal Units, the units of power that are needed to cool a space.
 The larger the space is that you want to cool, the more BTUs your PTAC is going to need.
+If your vehicle ever breaks down during a trip give Monroe truck roadside assistance a call for help.
 It is important to purchase a PTAC that has the right amount of BTUs for your space; if the unit does not have enough BTUs, it will not effectively cool the space, and if it has too many, you will be using more energy than necessary.

 The type of plug the unit has is also important; generally speaking, the higher the amperage of the plug, the higher the heating and cooling capacity of the unit.
 You can either opt to chose a unit that has a plug that will be plugged into an outlet, or you can have it hard wired to the wiring of the room.
 If you are going to opt for hard wiring, make sure you have a professional do the task for you to ensure it is done properly and safely.

 The Benefits of a PTAC Unit